fonnesbeck/Bios8366/git.md

 Knowledge of the Git version control system is a prerequisite for Bios 8366.
 We will be using Git for submission of homework assignments and your final projects, as well as for obtaining course materials.

+All students should apply for a [free educational account at GitHub](https://education.github.com/discount_requests/new).
+This will allow you to create private repositories on GitHub, where you will push your assignments and final projects.
+Those who signed up for accounts in Bios6301 may need to request a renewal of their student account.

 For those enrolled that have not taken Bios 6301, here are several resources to get you familiar with Git:

 * [Git Immersion](http://gitimmersion.com)